Joy-less/zip-launcher/README.md

 ## Notes

-- The links must be direct download links, not supported by Google Drive or OneDrive.
-GitHub is recommended.
+- The links must be direct downloads, which aren't supported by Google Drive or OneDrive.
 - The launcher downloads the entire game zip, even if the update is small.
-- The first argument of the launched game is the path of the launcher, useful for reopening the launcher.
+- The launcher passes the launcher path as an argument to help you rerun the launcher.

 ## Setup

-1. Upload your zipped game builds to a file host such as GitHub.
+1. Upload your zipped game builds to a file host such as GitHub Releases.

 2. Download and open the zip::launcher project in Godot.